freeCodeCamp/freeCodeCamp/guide/english/java/arraylist/index.md

 An ArrayList allows us to randomly access elements.
 ArrayList is similar to *Vector* in a lot of ways, but it is faster than Vectors.
 The main thing to note is that - Vectors are faster than arrays but ArrayLists are not.

-So when it comes down to choosing between the two - if speed is critical then Vectors should be considered, otherwise ArrayLists are better when it comes to storing large number of elements and accessing them efficiently.
+So when it comes down to choosing between the two - if speed is critical then Vectors should be considered for a small set of items, otherwise ArrayLists are better when it comes to storing large number of elements and accessing them efficiently.
+Vectors are synchronized and arraylist are not, thats why choose vector for frequent update of elements otherwise Arraylist is efficient for traversing.

 ## Basic Big O for ArrayList Methods:

 `.get(int index)`
 - O(1).
 This will always be constant time.